abcgz133/ChiSquare_Binning/README.md

 D. Continuing merge until the generated number of new bins is less than or equal to 5, then can end the processing.

 #### (2) Merging the Zero_Bad_Sample_rate function：
-Check whether each bin contains both good and bad samples (note: only being processed in numerical feature)
+Check whether each bin contains both good and bad users (note: only being processed in numerical feature)
 ![avatar](./graphics/Merging_the_Zero_Bad_Sample_Rate_function.png)

-A. If the bin is found that there are only good or bad samples, it is necessary to merge with adjacent bin.
+A. If the bin is found that there are only good or bad users, it is necessary to merge with adjacent bin.
-B. If it is the first or last bin has the only good or bad samples, it is simple and can be merged with adjacent bin.
+B. If it is the first or last bin has the only good or bad users, it is simple and can be merged with adjacent bin.
 C. If the bin is in the middle, it is necessary to calculate the chi-square with the left or right bin separately, later to select the smallest Chi-Square value binning scheme.
 Then to judge whether the situation of only good or bad has been eliminated.
 If yes, then end the loop.
 If no, then continue the loop.